AWikia/SkinEvelution/docs/Overview.md

 This is used as the color of the links and secondary form controls.
 In High Contrast Mode, it substitutes the Alert Generic Color.

 ### ``--visited-hyperlink-background-color`` (Accepts: ``<color> | auto``)
 This is used as the color of the visited links.
+When set to ``auto``, it picks the hyperlink color.

 ### ``--active-title-background-color`` (Accepts: ``<color> | auto``)
 This is used as the background color of accent-colored elements in active Luna state.
 This is also used on alternate primary form controls (Mostly those with ``is-alternate`` class).
+When set to ``auto``, it picks the hyperlink color.
 In High Contrast Mode, it substitutes the Progress Generic Color.

 ### ``--active-title-text-background-color`` (Accepts: ``<color> | auto``)
 This is used as the foreground color of accent-colored elements in active Luna state.

 ### ``--inactive-title-background-color`` (Accepts: ``<color> | auto``)
 This is used as the background color of accent-colored elements in inactive Luna state.
+When set to ``auto``, it autopicks a color based on a mix of 25% Active Title Color and 75% Canvas Color.
 In High Contrast Mode, it substitutes the Message Generic Color.

 ### ``--inactive-title-text-background-color`` (Accepts: ``<color> | auto``)
 This is used as the foreground color of accent-colored elements in inactive Luna state.